Creating a Substance Abuse Treatment Plan

 • A general timeline for patient progress.

-For behavioral therapists specifically, a substance abuse treatment plan can record the patient's particular characteristics that may need extra attention during treatment, particularly for individuals with co-occurring mental health and substance use disorders.
+An addiction treatment plan can record the patient's particular characteristics that may need extra attention during treatment, particularly for individuals with co-occurring mental health and substance use disorders.

 Why Do You Need a Substance Abuse Treatment Plan?

-When patients feel their voice is heard and valued, they may be more likely to feel hopeful about their treatment.
-With a common goal presented in the contract, the patient may also feel more motivated to engage in treatment and feel confident in their progress.
-Without using a treatment plan, the treatment recommended through regular evaluations may not fully benefit the patient.
+When patients feel their voice is heard and valued, they may be more likely to feel hopeful about their addiction treatment.
+With a common goal in the contract, the patient may also feel more motivated to engage in treatment and feel confident in their progress.
+Without using a substance abuse treatment plan, the treatment recommended through regular evaluations may not fully benefit the patient.
 With detailed, documented descriptions and listed goals, both the therapist and patient will have a concrete direction for progress.

 What to Include in a Substance Abuse Treatment Plan

-When thinking about what should be included in a treatment plan, focus on patient characteristics that are relevant to their substance abuse.
+When thinking about what should be included in an addiction treatment plan, focus on patient characteristics that are relevant to their substance abuse.
 The document's main purpose is to make progress with your patient or client.
 There are basic components as well as more individualized elements to every treatment plan.
 Each individual dealing with substance abuse has different levels of severity and may even have different symptoms.

 • Significant concerns or problems: Examine the patient's areas of concern or worry.
 These major issues will help the counselor keep track of signs of distress.

-• Patient information: Record a patient's past diagnoses, medication, therapy or other kinds of treatment.
-A patient's history should also include their demographic information, symptoms and moods.
+• Patient information: Record a patient's past diagnoses, medication, therapy, or other kinds of treatment.
+A patient's history should also include their demographic information, symptoms, and moods.

 • Progress: Create a customized way to measure and track a patient's progress.
 Monitoring outcomes can allow the therapist or counselor to make adjustments if needed for improvement.

-Documenting these subjects in more detail can help provide structure for the most effective treatment.
+Documenting these elements in more detail can help provide structure for the most effective addiction treatment.
 With this information, a behavioral therapist can provide clarity to their patient and give them proper direction to see change.
 Compared to the initial, general outline, the treatment plan's detailed components focus on a patient's most significant problems.

 Examples of Goals and Objectives to Include